 Brushes and Paint

-San Francisco, 1977
+San Francisco, CA 1977

 Rose Stems in a Glass Pitcher

-San Francisco, 1977
+San Francisco, CA 1977

-Amanda's Aunt Ruth
+Amanda's Aunt Ruth, King's Mountain

-Woodside, 1975
+Woodside, CA 1975

-A Woman Waiting for Muni in the Richmond District
+Woman Waiting for Muni, Richmond District

-San Francisco, 1980
+San Francisco, CA 1980

-A Group of Women Talking in the Richmond District
+Women in Conversation, Richmond District

-San Francisco, 1979
+San Francisco, CA 1979

-Women Shopping on a Rainy Day
+Women Shopping on a Rainy Day, China Town

-San Francisco, 1979
+San Francisco, CA 1979

-Man Playing the Accordian in Union Square
+Old Man Playing His Accordian, Union Square

-San Francisco, 1977
+San Francisco, CA 1977

 Two Friends at Fisherman's Wharf

-San Francisco, 1980
+San Francisco, CA 1980

 Women Talking on Park Bench in Washington Square Park, North Beach

-San Francisco, 1979
+San Francisco, CA 1979

 Journal Excerpt - November 18, 1979